idvhs/idvhs.github.io/_portfolio/regression.markdown

 Regression techniques are one of the most popular statistical techniques used for predictive modeling and data mining tasks.
-In fact is there are more than 10 types of regression algorithms designed for various types of analysis.
+There are more than 10 types of regression algorithms designed for various types of analysis.
 Each type has its own significance.

 <Br>